rubenmromero/ec2-amis/README.md

     Tool to create and rotate EC2 AMIs and associated snapshots

+    optional arguments:
+      -h, --help            show this help message and exit

     Options:
-      -h, --help            Show this help message and exit -n AMI_NAME, --name AMI_NAME
+      -n AMI_NAME, --name AMI_NAME
                             Name for the AMI to create or rotate -t, --time            Add the time to the name format: AMI_NAME-AAAA_MM_DD-